11BelowStudio/ce218-InconvenientSpaceRocks/Compiled Version/InconvenientSpaceRocks/README.txt

 * Click on 'InconvenientSpaceRocks.jar' and run it
 * yes it might take a moment for everything to get loaded.

-* please do not attempt to resize the window, I have no idea how to make that work properly.

 ## How to play

 * get an high score